briandailey/biketowork.us/README.md

 ```

 - oh look, a webserver that already works!

+# Creating an App

-- ok, time to create ourselves a "ride". where's our models file?
+- Ok, time to create ourselves a "ride". where's our models file?
-- models belong to apps. we have a project, but no apps yet.
+- Models belong to apps. we have a project, but no apps yet.

 ```
 ./manage.py startapp rides
 ```

-- why did we use a pluralized word here? no particular reason, but it is more or less conventional practice.
+- Why did we use a pluralized word here? no particular reason, but it is more or less conventional practice.
-- now we have something that looks like this:
+- Now we have something that looks like this:

 ```
 .